DreamOfTheRedChamber/leetcode/README.md

 * Ternary operator ?: priority is only higher than assignment.
 If it is used in combination with other operators, parentheses should be added.
 * Parsing integer from string, what if integer could be negative

-### communication patterns <a id="communication-pattern"></a>
-* Before writing the code
-  1. declare interface in a strategic way (talk about different ways of defining it and trade-offs)
-  2. clear assumptions about the problem, one type of assumption is about input validity; the other type is about input specifications (refer to "input-specifications" section)
-  3. abstract the question
-  4. come up with a brute force solution, calc time/space complexity
-    * brain storm problem types (min/max, shortest distance, output solutions, search, topo sort), algorithms (recursion, backtracking, sorting, breath/depth-first search, two pointers) / data types (stack, heap, undirected/directed graph, trie) which might help in this problem
-    * if stuck in this step, write a small and general example, think about how I will do it manually
-    * if still having problems, ask interviewer for help tips
-  5. (optional) optimize - strike a balance between time and space complexity
-    * optimize from the perspective of space complexity
-      * lots of repetitive computation: recursion -> dynamic programming --(optional)--> 2D memorization array to 1D --(optional)--> bit manipulation
-      * top K: priorityQueue --> bucket sorting/partition algorithm
-    * optimize from the perspective of time complexity
-      * require O(logn) complexity: complete search -> binary search
-      * require O(n) complexity -> two pointers/use hashmap
-      * require O(nlogn) complexity: divide and conquer/priorityQueue
-  6. Confirm with interviewer "Whether I am on the right track?".
-If no, go back to 4.
-  7. Write some test cases
-  8. Walk through test cases ( think about the boundary logics which is needed to be handled inside code )
-* writing the code
-  1. check input validity (throw exception or return directly)
-  2. use // comments to outline the next block of code
-    * Talk out the comments aloud
-    * Writing part could be finished after writing the code.
-Leave a placeholder // temporarily
-* after writing the code
-  1. check the code by myself
-     1. review the entire code, check whether there are unused variables, dead while loops, formatting issues, substring boundaries (start index, inclusive; end index, exclusive) , ...
-     2. review the problem description, check whether there are unhandled problem assumptions
-     3. use test cases to walk through logical branches of the code
-  2. talk about sections which could be refactored/improved, but was done in a certain way in an interview setting
-  3. tell interviewer I have finished the problem

-### input-specification <a id="input-specification"></a>
-* array
-	* Is array sorted
-	* Given two arrays, which one's size is bigger
-	* Whether could modify entries inside array
-* linkedList
-	* doubly or singly linkedlist
-* search related problems
-    * return boolean or specific result
-	* whether duplicates exist inside array
-* hashmap
-	* histogram-related problem, character set
-* String parser related problems
-    * whether the string contains space
-    * how are tokens separated, using comma, slash or something else
-* Binary search tree
-    * whether there are duplicated values.
-If yes, how are they stored (left <= middle < right)

 ### smells for refactoring and optimization <a id="bad-smells"></a>
 * code length > 100